Non-commutative Index of Measurement-only Entanglement Phase Transition: Introduction

 For the MBL EPT, it is the competition between disorder and unitary interactions that drives the isolated quantum system to different dynamical entanglement regimes, while the MIPT is generally understood in terms of a competition between the scrambling effects of unitary dynamics and the disentangling effects of single-site measurements.
 However, the physical origin of entanglement phase transitions in measurement-only systems is fundamentally different from that in unitary Hamiltonian models or unitary-projective circuits.
 Since no unitary evolution is present, entanglement cannot be attributed to conventional scrambling mechanisms.
 Instead, it is believed that the key reason for "measurement frustration" that induces scrambling is the non-commutativity among successive multi-site measurement operators.
 While this picture has been supported by numerical simulations and graph-theoretic arguments, it remains largely qualitative and coarse-grained.

-In this work, we systematically investigate a broad class of measurement ensembles and identify a quantitative, ensemble-level indicator that captures the global strength of non-commutativity to predict the location of entanglement phase transitions in measurement-only dynamics.
-Numerical calculations are performed with the fixed-range factorizable models, the correlated XYZ model, and the mixed-range models.
-Our results reveal that the stationary entanglement phase in measurement-only dynamics is controlled by two logically distinct factors.
-First, the emergence of a volume-law entangled steady state is subject to the overall non-commuting structure of the measurement ensemble.
+In this work, we systematically investigate spatially and temporally homogeneous one-dimensional measurement-only circuits within stabilizer formalism and introduce a quantitative ensemble-level non-commutativity index.
+This index measures the probability for two independently sampled Pauli measurements to anti-commute.
+Numerical calculations are performed for fixed-range factorizable models, correlated XYZ models, and mixed-range factorizable models.
+Our results reveal that the stationary entanglement phase in measurement-only stabilizer dynamics is controlled by two logically distinct ingredients.
+First, the emergence of a volume-law entangled steady state is constrained by the overall non-commuting structure of the measurement ensemble.
 Specifically, when the measurement ensemble can be partitioned into two classes such that operators within the same class mutually commute, the volume-law phase is prohibited and gives way to a critical phase, which in one dimension exhibits logarithmic scaling with system size.
-This structural constraint can be described by a bipartite frustration graph as discussed in Ref~\cite{PhysRevX.11.011030}.
+This structural constraint can be described by a bipartite frustration graph as discussed in Ref.~\cite{PhysRevX.11.011030}.
 Second, the location of the phase transition is quantitatively determined by the amount of non-commutativity, as captured by the index introduced in this work.
 Notably, we observe that the critical non-commutativity grows linearly with the effective measurement range $r$.
-Taken together, these results establish a clear separation between structural constraints and quantitative control parameters in measurement-only entanglement dynamics and provide a unified framework for predicting the onset of entanglement phase transitions.
+Taken together, these results establish a clear separation between structural constraints and quantitative control parameters in measurement-only entanglement dynamics and provide a framework for predicting the onset of entanglement phase transitions.

 The remainder of this paper is organized as follows.
 Sec.~\hyperref[sec:levelIcom]{II} introduces the motivation and formal definition of the non-commutativity index $\mathcal{I}(\mathcal{E})$.
-In Sec.~\hyperref[sec:levelindex]{III}, we validate this index through three representative model classes: factorizable models, correlated XYZ model, and mixed-range factorizable models.
-Finally, Sec.~\hyperref[sec:Conclusion]{IV} summarizes our conclusions and discusses future directions.
+In Sec.~\hyperref[sec:levelindex]{III}, we validate this index through three representative model classes.
+Finally, Sec.~\hyperref[sec:Conclusion]{IV} summarizes and discusses our conclusions.